 A sublinear-time algorithm is an algorithm that produces an answer before looking at its whole input.
-One example is polling: To find out who will win an election it is usually not necessary to ask every single voter.
-A representative sample typically tells who the potential winner will be.
+One example is polling: To find out who will win an election it is not necessary to ask every single voter.
+A random sample typically reveals the winner (unless the election is very close).

 Polling, like many other sublinear-time algorithms, is a randomized procedure.
-Randomness can make a difference in the power of such algorithms.
-Quantum computation is a more general type of computation that yields further improvements in some significant cases.
+Randomness can make a big difference in the power of such algorithms.
+Quantum computation is a more general type of computation where the improvement is sometimes even more dramatic.